forthgate/500px/README.md

 export USER='USER'
 export PASSWORD='YOUR_PASSWORD'
 ```
-Then you should to install requrement modules
+Then you have to install requirement modules
-`pip install -r requrirements.txt`
+`pip install -r requirements.txt`

 After this you can launch the script: